eProsima/SOSS-docs/docs/getting_started.rst

     :code:`colcon build` will build the package :code:`soss-core` and all the built-in **System-Handles**.
     If you don't want to build the built-in **System-Handles** you can execute :code:`colcon build --packages-up-to soss-core`.
-    If you only want a to build a sub-set of built-in **System-Handles** you can use the same directive with the name of the packages, for example:
+    If you only want a to build a sub-set of the built-in **System-Handles**, you can use the same directive with the name of the packages, for example:

     .. code-block:: bash